 So let’s measure what works for you as simply as possible.

-First, you start with defining annual goals for each metric...and dividing that number against 52 weeks to get your average per week.
+First, you start by defining annual goals for each metric...and dividing that number by 52 weeks to get your average per week.
 Then, compare your actuals against the goals.

 If you are happy with the actuals...then your Marketing System is working!
 If not, adjust until you are satisfied with your results.